After living in the shadow of the global COVID pandemic for more than two years,…

 The advantages of long-term disability insurance are obvious, in that you can receive payments for a longer period of time.
 In some cases, payments may be received until you reach a certain age, such as 65 (when you would be able to claim your social security benefits).
 However, there is also a disadvantage.
 With long-term disability insurance, there is generally a longer waiting period between when you become disabled and when you will actually start receiving benefits.

 With short-term disability insurance, the main advantage is that in most cases you can get your paperwork filed and payouts set up in a relatively short amount of time.
 Generally, individuals can begin to receive their payouts in about two weeks.
 One disadvantage of short-term disability insurance is that these payouts are for a shorter amount of time, usually only up to six months.

 Even once you understand the differences between these two types of insurance coverage, there’s no way to predict what type and severity of the disability or the financial burden it may cause.
 Ideally, having both short-term and long-term disability insurance would provide maximum coverage across the duration of your injury or illness.
 However, because premiums vary it is necessary to look at your own personal budget and see which premium(s) you can reasonably afford.
 Most people find that because long-term disability insurance offers greater protection over time, that it is the preferred choice.
 Long-term will cover the duration of almost any illness or injury.

-If you are ready to take your family’s financial stability to the next level, visit Member Benefits today to choose the long-term disability plan that is right for you.
+If you are ready to take your family’s financial stability to the next level, visit your Association page for more information.